Free Document Retention Policy Templates

 Scope

-The scope section of the template records the target audience of the policy.
+The scope section of the template records the target audience.
 A policy can be made for specific departments or parts of the organization.

 • Departments or functional areas – These are the different sections of the organization, which include human resources, finance, operations, security, IT department, etc.